Moscarde/PyProductivity/readme.md

 <center>⚠ In production ⚠</center>

-The script is an application uptime tracker that monitors active windows and records the time spent on specific applications, automatically generating daily usage reports.
+>The script is an application uptime tracker that monitors active windows and records the time spent on specific applications, automatically generating daily usage reports.
+The script can help you analyze where you are wasting time and increase your productivity by focusing on the right applications.

 ## Planned Features

-[x] Convert old data to csv
+~~- [x] Convert old data to csv~~

-[x] Read data in csv
+~~- [x] Read data in csv~~ # Algorithm changes

-[x] Write data in csv
+- [x] Write data in csv

-[ ] Create interface with tkinter
+- [ ] Create interface with tkinter

-[ ] Manipulate data with pandas
+- [ ] Manipulate data with pandas

-[ ] Create processed reports
+- [ ] Create processed reports

+- [ ] Time goals with real-time visualization

+- [ ] Limit app usage time by app name

 ## Features 🌟